kcenow/reAPP/README.md

 <h1>:page_facing_up: Description <a href="#-reapp" title="Go to Navigation">[↑]</a></h1>

-* This application restarts every X minutes/hours/days target application and also on logon.
+* This windows application restarts every X minutes/hours/days target application and also on logon.
 You can customize it through _reAPP.ini file!

 <br />